 CPD training and conferences

-We offer a suite of CPD training courses on planning, coordinating and assessing PSHE education as well as preparing for Ofsted and Independent Schools Inspectorate inspections.
-We can also deliver bespoke training in your school, academy chain or local area.
+We offer a suite of CPD training courses on planning, coordinating and assessing PSHE education as well as preparing for statutory Health Education, Relationships Education/RSE as well as Ofsted and Independent Schools Inspectorate inspections.
+We also run courses on specific aspects of PSHE such as mental health, challenging extremism and online safety.
+Besides our calendar courses we can deliver school-based training to groups of schools, academy chains and local authorities.

-We also hold conferences on topics of greatest concern to our members.
-For example, our 2014 annual conference and seminar covered pupil mental health and wellbeing and our 2015 conference focussed on safeguarding pupils through PSHE education.
+We also hold national conferences on the latest policy and practice developments, including areas of greatest concern to our members.
+Our annual conferences have in the past, for example, covered topics such as pupil mental health and safeguarding pupils through PSHE education.

 How do I sign up for membership?

-Paying by card online gives you instant access to member-only resources and other benefits or you can choose to request and invoice and access will be granted once payment is received.
+Paying by card online gives you instant access to member-only resources and other benefits or you can choose to request and invoice and access will be granted as soon as payment is received.

 How do I renew an existing membership?